Apartment Syndication 101: What Doctors Should Know

 #1.
 General Partner/Sponsor/Syndicator (GPs)

-The GP is an owner of a partnership that has unlimited liability that’s active in the day-to-day operations of the business.
+The GP is an owner of a partnership with unlimited liability that’s active in the business’s day-to-day operations.

 Their job is to: